Challenging Newton’s Apple

 In James Glieck’s excellent biography, Isaac Newton, he strongly suggests Newton offered the story as an metaphoric anecdote, as way to express his curiosity about the world, rather than as a literal tale about specific singular moment that redefined his view of things.

-Now my point here is not to say epiphanies never happen.
-Most creative people have them now and then, and I do too – but I argue they are overrated.
-They do not eliminate the hard work and risk required to manifest the idea in the world.
-Even if the event took place as the legend described, Newton worked for a decade to complete his theory on gravity.
+Now my point is not to say epiphanies never happen.
+Instead it’s that they rarely eliminate the hard work and risk required to manifest the idea in the world.
+Even if Newton’s apple event took place as the legend described, Newton still worked for years to complete his theory on gravity.
 The moment did not spare him from years of effort to manifest the idea born from that moment.

 Frankly I don’t trust Stukeley.
 He was apparently a good friend of Newton’s.
 Just as I wouldn’t trust a biographer/friend interviewing someone famous late in their life, who somehow manages to tell only them a story about something that happened decades ago, that the famous person never mentioned in any of their own extensive journals and writings or interviews with other people.
 I can guess Stukeley wanted Newton to look good.
 He also wanted his book to be read (though the publishing history of the memoir is unclear).
 And in the spirit of those two things some exaggeration of facts and conversion of abstract anecdotes into real specific events would not be surprising.